 Review: The Big Green Egg: The Ultimate Charcoal Grill, Paul Hope, April 29, 2011

-The Big Green Egg in XL earns 96 points out of 100 from more than 30 reviews on Viewpoints.com.
+The Big Green Egg in X-Large earns 4.8 stars out of 5 in more than 35 reviews on Viewpoints.com.
 Users give it high marks for performance, ease of use and cleaning, and durability, saying it's well-designed.
-It gets lower marks for versatility.
+It also gets kudos for its versatility.

 Chris Chamberlain owns two ceramic smokers, a Big Green Egg and a Primo XL.
 He compares them with a detailed review of both products.
-He says he loves both, for various reasons, but prefers the Primo overall for its oval shape and versatile grill extension features.
+He says he loves both, for various reasons, but prefers the Primo overall for its oval-shaped grilling surface and versatile grill extension features.

 Review: Big Green Egg vs. Primo XL: Kamado Dragons Face Off in the Ceramic Grill Octagon, Chris Chamberlain, June 4, 2012